pschichtel/JavaCAN/README.md

 # JavaCAN

 A simple JNI wrapper for the socketcan API provided by the Linux kernel.
-As it is wrapping a Linux Kernel API, it intended for use on Linux only.
+As it is wrapping a Linux Kernel API, it is intended for use on Linux only.

 The implementation is loosely based on the [socketcan-rs](https://github.com/mbr/socketcan-rs) project.